ashishsnigam/ashishsnigam/README.md

 - My current coding language is Golang and previously I worked with Python for almost 10+ years.
 - In my previous jobs I have worked as a Backend Developer.
 - Product development mindset.
 Proved experiecne in desiging, reviewing and execution.
-- In my free time, I contributed for few open source repos in Golang.
+- In my free time, I contributed for few open source repos in Golang from this account only.

 [EDJX]: http://edjx.io